-6.11 Sole Source Procurements
+6.11.5 Sole Source Procurements

 - 1. Full and open competition is a primary goal of public procurement.
 Sole source procurement is a noncompetitive exception to the norm.
-It is accomplished by soliciting an offer from only one source under conditions that normally require the use of competitive procurement methods (see Sections 6.5, Procurement Methods, and 6.7, Circumvention of Procurement Requirements).
-Sole source procurement may only be used when the award is a mini purchase, or when competitive procurement procedures are deemed infeasible due to at least one of the following reasons: - a.
+It is accomplished by soliciting an offer from only one source under conditions that normally require the use of competitive procurement methods (see Section 6.5, Procurement Methods, and Section 6.7, Circumvention of Procurement Requirements).
+Sole source procurement may only be used when competitive procurement procedures are deemed infeasible due to at least one of the following reasons: - a.
 The required product or service is only available from one source. - b.
-A public emergency does not permit the time needed for a competitive procurement. - c.
-A Judicial Council of California grant application submittal deadline does not permit the time needed for a competitive procurement of services. - d.
-After solicitation of a number of sources, competition is determined to be inadequate. - e.
-The contract is for legal defense, legal advice, or other legal services (e.g., legal counsel and expert witnesses representing the trial court) awarded by the trial court, which are not subject to competitive procurement requirements and may be awarded on a sole source basis.
-(See Pub.
-Contract Code, § 10335(c)(3) & (4).) - f.
-The contract is for services that are provided by the county under a memorandum of understanding or for services provided by a state executive branch agency under an interagency agreement.

-- g.
-The contract is for services received from another government agency. - 2.
-Justification of the rationale for sole source procurements should pre-date the actual procurement, must be documented thoroughly and carefully in the event an audit or investigation is performed during or after the procurement.
-Documentation justifying a sole source procurement should include:

-- a.
-The effort made to solicit competitive bids or proposals, if any. - b.
-A summary outlining the reason for the sole source, based on the allowable exceptions set forth in paragraph 1 above. - c.
-Cost information in sufficient detail to support and justify the cost of the contract as reasonable and fair. - d.
-Cost information for similar services and differences that should be noted and explained. - e.
-Special factors affecting the cost under the contract. - f.
+A Judicial Council of California grant application submittal deadline does not permit the time needed for a competitive procurement of services. - c.
+After solicitation of a number of sources, competition is determined to be inadequate. - 2.
+Justification of the rationale for sole source procurements should predate the actual procurement and must be documented thoroughly and carefully in the event an audit or investigation is performed during or after the procurement.
+Documentation justifying a sole source procurement should include: - a.
+The effort made to solicit competitive bids or proposals, if any; - b.
+A summary outlining the reason for the sole source, based on the allowable exceptions set forth in paragraph 1 above; - c.
+Cost information in sufficient detail to support and justify the cost of the contract as reasonable and fair; - d.
+Cost information for similar services and differences that should be noted and explained; - e.
+Special factors affecting the cost under the contract; and - f.
 An explanation of why the trial court believes the cost is appropriate. - 3.
-Rule 10.620(e) of the California Rules of Court requires that the trial court seek input from the public at least 15 court days prior to the execution of a contract awarded without competitive bidding in an amount greater than \$400,000 or is 10 percent of the total trial court budget, whichever is greater.
+Rule 10.620(e) of the California Rules of Court requires that the trial court seek input from the public at least 15 court days prior to the execution of a contract awarded without competitive bidding in an amount greater than \$400,000 or that is 10 percent of the total trial court budget, whichever is greater.
 This subdivision does not apply to a contract entered into between a trial court and a county that is provided for by statute.